 The thirty cases have some general characteristics.
 The initial allegation was most often followed by direct action.
-Only then, if then, was there resolution.
+Only then, if then, was there a resolution.
 The cases are gendered.
-Almost three-quarters (22/30) occurred where the teacher was a man, even though 60 per cent of the thousand teachers at work in British Columbia during this quarter-century were female.19 In other words, a male teacher was four times more likely to be involved in an allegation than was his female counterpart.
+Almost 75 per cent (twenty-two) occurred where the teacher was a man, even though 60 per cent of the thousand teachers at work in British Columbia during this quarter-century were female.18 In other words, a male teacher was four times more likely to be involved in an allegation than was his female counterpart.
 Even where not directly implicated, his actions could be sexualized.
 In general, whereas women had their reputations tarnished, men became perceived as moral threats to children and to the community.
-Almost three-quarters of the cases (22/30) involved solely persons of the palest skin tones, individuals we consider White.
+Almost 75 per cent of the cases (twenty-two) involved solely persons of the palest skin tones, individuals we consider White.
 So far as can be determined, all of the teachers fit into that category.
 So did most, but not all, of the students and trustees.